-It’s pretty rare to find ATMs that will dispense more than 3,000,000 VND (~$130 USD), and many will only give you 2,000,000 VND (~$85 USD) at a time.
+It’s pretty rare to find ATMs in Vietnam that will dispense more than 3,000,000 VND (~$130 USD), and many will only give you 2,000,000 VND (~$85 USD) at a time.
 Plus you’ll be charged a transaction fee each time you use one that will range from $1 – $5 USD.
-And it’s pretty rare to find restaurants, bars, or shops that take visa (if they do, they generally charge an additional 3% as well).
+And it’s pretty rare to find restaurants, bars, or shops that take visa.
+If they do, they generally charge an additional 3% as well.

 We’ve also found ourselves needing to visit up to 5 ATMs before finally finding one that will actually work.
 So don’t wait until the last minute to withdraw cash or give yourself a small window of time.
 Surprisingly we had the most difficult time finding ATMs that would take foreign cards in downtown Hanoi.

 Be sure to check with your bank prior to departing to ensure that they refund international ATM charges.
 Also check to make sure they don’t charge international fees.
 You’ll also need call your bank to release your cards for international use.

 13. It’s Not as Conservative as You Think

 And the rules are more relaxed when visiting temples in Vietnam than some of its neighbors.
 There are signs requesting that visitors cover up but they are rarely followed or enforced.

 14. It’s Also Not as Communist as You Think

 Vietnam is one of only 5 communist countries that still remain in the world today.
 However, you won’t encounter much evidence of communism as you go about your day as a tourist.
 Most businesses are privately owned and there is a strong sense of capitalism in the country.

-Ho Chi Minh city is a bustling metropolis full of highrise buildings and even has its own stock exchange.
+Ho Chi Minh city is a bustling metropolis full of highrise buildings and it even has its own stock exchange.
 And a new generation of young Vietnamese entrepreneurs are hard at work on cool new startups in industries ranging from tech to craft beer.